campanam/RatesTools/doc/ruby_scripts.md

 ## parallel_denovo.rb
 *WARNING: parallel_denovo.rb is deprecated in favor of ratestools.nf and nextflow_split.rb.
 It is included for reference.*

-parallel_denovo.rb splits a previously filtered, all-sites VCF by chromosome, parallelizes the calculation of the per-chromosome mutation rate using calc_denovo_mutation_rate, and the calculates the genomic mutation rate from the per-chromosome rates.
-It is written for the Univa Grid Engine (UGE)-based Smithsonian Institution High Performance Computing (SI/HPC) cluster 'Hydra' and will require manual revision for deployment on other systems.
+parallel_denovo.rb splits a previously filtered, all-sites VCF by chromosome, parallelizes the calculation of the per-chromosome mutation rate using calc_denovo_mutation_rate, and then calculates the genomic mutation rate from the per-chromosome rates.
+It is written for the Univa Grid Engine (UGE)-based Smithsonian Institution High Performance Computing (SI/HPC) cluster 'Hydra' and will require manual code revision for deployment on other systems.

 Basic usage is: `parallel_denovo.rb [options]`.
 Help is available using `parallel_denovo.rb -h`.